Top Cybersecurity Trends to Watch That Could Impact Your Business

 Rapidly Growing Ransomware

 This isn’t a new form of cyberattack but a growing one.
-In recent years, we have seen the highest number of malware attacks when almost 10.5 billion ransomware attacks were reported across the globe.
+In recent years, we have seen the highest number of malware attacks when almost 10.5 billion ransomware attacks were reported globally, according to Statista.
 There’s no doubt that it’ll continue to grow in the future.

 Electric Vehicles Will Be Vulnerable To Cyberattacks